Harmonized Reference Intervals

 Introduction

-The CSCC Harmonized Reference Intervals (hRI) Working Group (CSCC hRI WG) aims to develop and implement evidence-based recommendations for pediatric, adult, and geriatric biochemical hRIs and test reporting across Canada.
+The CSCC Working Group on Reference Interval Harmonization (hRI) aims to develop and implement evidence-based recommendations for pediatric, adult, and geriatric biochemical hRIs and test reporting across Canada.
 Since 2015, the CSCC hRI WG has applied evidence-based statistical analysis to determine indirect hRIs from ~300,000 – 13,000,000 datapoints per analyte obtained from community and hospital laboratories.
 Additionally, the CSCC hRI WG has provided key recommendations on the reporting of national clinical guidelines, including dyslipidemia reporting.
-The adoption of hRIs nationally is critical to improve and standardize the interpretation of laboratory test results and imperative to create cohesion between test providers.
+The adoption of hRIs nationally is critical for improving and standardizing the interpretation of laboratory test results and for fostering cohesion between test providers.

 Key objectives of The CSCC hRI WG include:

-• Standardizing Reference Intervals – Developing and aligning reference intervals for common clinical laboratory tests.
+• Standardize Reference Intervals – Develop and align reference intervals for common clinical laboratory tests.

-• Promoting Evidence-Based Practices – Using robust methodologies and population-based data.
+• Promote Evidence-Based Practices – Use robust methodologies and population-based data.

-• Enhancing Quality & Patient Safety – Reducing variability in test interpretation.
+• Enhance Quality & Patient Safety – Reduce variability in test interpretation.

-• Collaborating with Stakeholders – Engaging health agencies, professional societies, and laboratory networks.
+• Collaborate with Stakeholders – Engage health agencies, professional societies, and laboratory networks.

-• Advancing Research & Knowledge Translation – Establishing evidence-based reference intervals and creating practical guidelines.
+• Advance Research & Knowledge Translation – Establish evidence-based reference intervals and create practical guidelines.

-• Advocating for Global Harmonization – Contributing to international efforts and sharing best practices.
+• Advocate for Global Harmonization – Contribute to international efforts and share best practices.

-• Facilitating Education & Training – Providing resources to laboratory professionals and raising awareness among clinicians.
+• Facilitate Education & Training – Provide resources to laboratory professionals and raise awareness among clinicians.

 These efforts aim to enhance laboratory result reliability and improve healthcare outcomes in Canada.